‘Remain in Mexico’ is back under Biden, with little resemblance to the Trump version

 The DHS official also attributed the low MPP numbers to limited U.S. capacity and the additional safeguards added under Biden.
 U.S. officials now ask MPP candidates whether they fear a return to Mexico, which officials did not do under Trump.
 About 85 to 90 percent of MPP enrollees say they do fear harm in Mexico; 10 to 15 percent are found to face a “reasonable possibility” of harm, the official said.

 The Biden administration has drafted a new memo seeking to terminate MPP.
 But officials say they will abide by the court order while the injunction remains in place, and they plan to expand the program over the coming months if strains on shelter capacity and staffing from the virus ease.
+On Friday the 5th Circuit Court of Appeals certified its denial of the Biden administration’s challenge to the lower court order reinstating MPP.
+The court had rejected the government’s arguments in a sharply-worded, 117-page opinion in December.

 MPP will expand next to Laredo, Tex., and has already been re-implemented in San Diego and Brownsville, Tex., as well as El Paso.